-The inclusion of a speaker module is perhaps my favourite feature of this hardware.
-This should be a requirement for everyone Wear OS watches/Fossil sport smartwatch.
+The inclusion of a speaker module is perhaps my favorite feature of this hardware.
+This should be a requirement for everyone to Wear OS watches/Fossil sports smartwatches.

 You will hear stuff said back to you if you talk to your watch via Google Assistant.
 It’s fantastic.

 You can also listen to music through the watch’s mic, but I doubt anyone will do so (probably the same people who like to look at photos on their watch).